-PowerPoint 2011 makes repetitive table formatting easy and consistent with the Table Styles option.
-These are pre-defined styles that contain combinations of formatting elements such as fills, borders, and font colors.
-PowerPoint provides various such styles to choose from -- just a single click can make your Table look great.
+PowerPoint makes repetitive table formatting easy and consistent with the Table Styles option.
+Table Styles are pre-defined styles that contain combinations of formatting elements such as fills, borders, and font colors.
+PowerPoint provides various such styles to choose from—just a single click can make your table look great.

 Figure 1: Table selected

 - Within the Tables Layout contextual tab of the Ribbon, you can see the Table Styles group, as shown in Figure 2, below.
 Hover the cursor on any of the Table Style previews in this group and you will see the More button, a downward-pointing arrow, shown highlighted in red within Figure 2.
 Click this More button.